kristinemlarson/gnssrefl/docs/pages/rinex2snr.md

 For up to date listings of approved archives and orbit sources, [please see here](https://gnssrefl.readthedocs.io/en/latest/api/gnssrefl.rinex2snr_cl.html)

-To analyze your own data, i.e. you have the RINEX file in your default directory, p0411320.20o
+To analyze your own data, i.e. you should have the RINEX file in your current directory, p0411320.20o or in $REFL_CODE/2020/rinex/p041

 <code>rinex2snr p041 2020 132 -nolook T</code>

-If you want to specify the archive:
+If you want to specify a non-default archive:

 <code>rinex2snr tgho 2020 132 -archive nz</code>